E3SM-Project/e3sm_diags/docs/html/_sources/available-parameters.rst.txt

 ``reference``, and ``diff``) in the image.

 -  **test_title**: the title for the test plot.
 It's ``"Test Title"`` in the image ((upper central texts above the test (model) figure) and is blank by default.
-It's a little obscured in the image.
 -  **test_colormap**: If not defined in the parameters, the default value is ``'cet_rainbow.rgb'``.
 It's ``'WhiteBlueGreenYellowRed.rgb'`` in the image above.
 Matplotlib colormaps are supported.